-The 2016 NZ Effie Award finalists have been announced by CAANZ after a panel of 150 industry judges narrowed down the entries to a shortlist of 102 across 17 categories.
+The 2016 NZ Effie Award finalists have been announced by CAANZ after a panel of 150 industry judges selected 102 finalists from 17 categories.

 For a small country New Zealand fared well at the Spikes Asia awards held late last week, winning Spikes in most categories, with DDB bringing home two Grand Prix awards and Colenso BBDO bringing home one, as well as winning ‘Agency of the Year’.
 Here’s a rundown of the NZ wins.